korjusk/Classifier/README.md

 explicitly programming it to perform the task.
 For me, it seems that I still need to explicitly build it for the specific task.
 For example, when I made a [collaborative filtering](https://github.com/korjusk/MovieRec) project I had to:
-* collect the data
-* clean the data
-* analyze the data
-* visualize the data
-* split the data
-* define goal and success
-* make baseline predictions
-* build a test
-* figure out possible complications
-* choose frameworks and libraries
-* rent a server with Nvidia GPUs
-* install and set up everything
-* build or find a neural network
-* tune hyperparameters
-* train it for 10h
-* make a prediction with the trained model
+collect, clean, analyze, visualize and split the data.
+Define goal and success, make baseline predictions, build a test, figure out possible complications, choose frameworks and libraries, rent a server with Nvidia GPUs, install and set up everything, build or find a neural network, tune hyperparameters, train it for hours, make a prediction with the trained model.

 I want to automate the process enough that you don't have to write any code for an image classification problem.